 TYPES OF ZONES

-Zones fall in various categories depending upon kind of response desired e.g. medical, burglary, and panic.
+Zones fall into various categories depending upon the kind of response desired e.g. medical, burglary, and panic.
 Each type of device could have a specific activation, alarm and response procedure.
-Some examples of zone are: Hold-up zones can be audible or silent but are always active.
+Some examples of the zone are: Hold-up zones can be audible or silent but are always active.
 You may choose either or both.
 Audible hold-up can be used to “scare’ away prowlers but care must always be exercised when activating hold-up devices since there is no way of predicting the action an intruder may take when he hears the alarm or when the police arrive.
 By connecting to an Auto Dialer the control panel can ‘silently’ call for help.

 Advanced control panels have displays that may be LCD (liquid crystal display) based or simple LED lights.
 They can prompt you for the required data, such as Enter Code when the system is activated and provide a clear visual indication of the system status.
 Some systems also give audible beeps depending upon if the input has been accepted by the system or not.

 Most of the systems have built-in checks to verify the authenticity of the person entering inputs.
-The key-pad based system requires the user to enter correct password to perform any function.
+The key-pad based system requires the user to enter the correct password to perform any function.
 By giving the password to near & dear ones, the need to have multiple keys is not these.
 Also, key protection & control could be a problem in case there are many authorized ‘individuals’.

 All central control panels have some form of output or another.
 Most of them activate an internal and/or external hooter.
 Some can also be equipped with relays that can be controlled from the Control Panel itself.
 These relays can allow you to perform many functions such as AC/Heater control or as a means of interfacing with a home automation system.

 For a complete protection system, it is important to assess the threat level and then carefully choose various sensors and accessories, keeping in mind the cost and utility.
-While for a smaller installation it is feasible to do the selection on ‘do-it-yourself’ basis, however for larger installations, it is advisable to take professional help.
-Using the expert advice, you might actually be able to get a better system at a lower cost.
+While for a smaller installation it is feasible to do the selection on a ‘do-it-yourself’ basis, however for larger installations, it is advisable to take professional help.
+Using expert advice, you might actually be able to get a better system at a lower cost.